Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 My Alaska road trip experiences were so extraordinary I want to show you how to have the same experiences when you decide to plan your own perfect Alaska itinerary.

-If you are taking a long international flight, to Ted Stevens Anchorage International Airport check out my guide to surviving long-haul flights.
+If you are taking a long international flight to Ted Stevens Anchorage International Airport, check out my guide to surviving long-haul flights.

 My post explaining how to avoid getting sick on an airplane will help everyone remain healthy during their Alaska itinerary road trip, whether you fly an international or a domestic flight.

 Anchorage is NOT the political capital of Alaska.
-It is the economic capital though, and with 300,000 human inhabitants calling it home, Anchorage deserves a place on your Alaska itinerary.
+It is the economic capital though, and with 300,000 inhabitants calling it home, Anchorage deserves a place on your Alaska itinerary.

 Anchorage has big box stores and national chains like Walmart and is a great place to stock up your supplies.

-Best Things To Do In And Around Anchorage:
+Things To Do In And Around Anchorage:

 Walk downtown Anchorage and stop at the Visitors Information Center.
 Downtown Anchorage is easy to navigate as it is set up on a grid system.